opendocsg/slw-judgments-backfill/2012_SGHC_159/report.md

 102    In order for the misrepresentation to be fraudulent, it must be shown that the representation was made with the knowledge that it is false.
 The representation must be either wilfully false or at least made in the absence of any genuine belief that it is true (see _Panatron_ at [14]).

-103    In _Tang Yoke Keng v Lek Benedict_ [2005] 3 SLR(R) 263 at [13], it was stated that in civil cases where fraud is alleged, the burden is on the claimant to adduce cogent evidence that there was wilful conduct amounting to fraudulent behaviour.
+103    In _Tang Yoke Keng v Lek Benedict_ <span class="citation">[2005] 3 SLR(R) 263</span> at [13], it was stated that in civil cases where fraud is alleged, the burden is on the claimant to adduce cogent evidence that there was wilful conduct amounting to fraudulent behaviour.

 104    After assessing all the evidence, including those of the expert witnesses as well as Lee’s testimony, I believe that the plaintiff’s conduct was more negligent than fraudulent.
 In fact, it appeared to me that rather than deliberately misrepresenting the plot ratio of the properties to be 1.4 despite knowing otherwise, the plaintiff had simply chosen to rely on the information contained in the CBRE brochure and URA’s Grant of Outline Permission without taking the trouble to ascertain the basis of that information.